Estádio do Restelo

 The Estádio do Restelo (Restelo Stadium) is a multi-purpose stadium in Lisbon, Portugal.
-The stadium has a capacity of 19,856 people and was built in 1956, in an old stone quarry.
+The stadium has a seated capacity of 19,856 people and was built in 1956, in an old stone quarry.
 It is situated behind the Jerónimos Monastery in the Lisbon parish of Belém.

-It is currently used mostly for football matches, by second division club Clube de Futebol Os Belenenses, but also stages musical performances.
+It is currently used mostly for football matches, by third division club Clube de Futebol Os Belenenses, but also stages musical performances.
 The Pope John Paul II has also celebrated a mass there attended by more than 100,000 people.

 The inauguration game was against Sporting CP, and Belenenses won by 2–1.
 The first international match was against Stade de Reims, 2-0 for Belenenses.
 Finally, the first game counting for the Portuguese First Division was a Belenenses 5-1 Vitória de Setúbal.

-As a music venue
+Concert history

+The stadium can host concerts with standing room, bringing capacity to around 44,000 to 60,000.

-On July of 1996, AC/DC performed at the stadium during their Ballbreaker Tour.
+On July 6, 1996, AC/DC performed at the stadium during their Ballbreaker World Tour.

-On 23 May 2000, American hard rock band Pearl Jam recorded a live album at the stadium.
+On May 23, 2000, American hard rock band Pearl Jam kicked off their Binaural Tour at the stadium, recording a live album of the performance.

-On 4 October The Smashing Pumpkins played in the stadium during the Sacred and Profane Tour, their last one before the band's breakup latter that year.
+On October 4, 2000, The Smashing Pumpkins played in the stadium during the Sacred and Profane Tour.

 Queen + Paul Rodgers performed at the stadium during their tour on 2 July 2005, being the first Queen show in Portugal and the first stadium show in 19 years for the band.

 On 18 July 2009 The Killers, Duffy, Mando Diao, Brandi Carlile, The Walkmen and Bettershell made the lineup for the Lisbon's 15th edition of Super Bock Super Rock festival, held at the stadium.

 On 1 May 2019, Metallica performed at the stadium during their WorldWired Tour.

+American rapper Kendrick Lamar and singer-songwriter SZA co-headlined their Grand National Tour at the stadium on July 27, 2025.

+Canadian act The Weeknd is scheduled to perform on September 5 and 6, 2026, during the After Hours Til Dawn Tour, with Playboi Carti as support.

-Other performances: The Police, Xutos & Pontapés, James, Pearl Jam, Radiohead and Slipknot.
+Other bands that have headlined the venue include The Police, Xutos & Pontapés, James, Radiohead, and Slipknot.